keptn/community/mentorship/gsoc/2022/project-ideas.md

 Backstage restores order to your infrastructure and enables your product teams to ship high-quality code quickly — without compromising autonomy".
-It would be nice to provide Keptn integration for this portal so that Keptn can connected as many other tools.
+It would be nice to provide Keptn integration for this portal so that Keptn can connect as many as other tools.
 See all [Backstage Plugins](https://backstage.io/plugins).

 A Possible solution could be a specialized plugin for Keptn using Keptn REST API and/or CLI.
 It might be also possible to create a unified plugin for Keptn and other CI/CD tools,